 For details on each area, visit our Natural Area Partnership page.
 If you are interested in becoming Natural Area Partner, read our guidelines and eligibility information.

 What Type of Lands Does the NAPP Protect?

-Lands and waters that might qualify include areas with intact native Hawaiian ecosystems, essential habitat for endangered species, and areas within the protective (P) subzone of the Conservation District.
+Lands and waters that might qualify include areas with intact native Hawaiian ecosystems.

 This program can support a full range of management activities to protect, restore or enhance significant native resources or geological features.
 The program can help provide funding for the development of long-range management plans.